Samuellmk/DS-PredictingSequel/README.md

 Room for improvement:
 - Possible better dataset (Finer data filtering)
 - More machine learning techniques to improve accuracy
-- Tuning of hyperparameter
+- More fine tuning of hyperparameters

 ## Acknowledgements
-- Many Thanks to my team (you know who you are) for contributing in this project!
+- Many Thanks to my team for contributing in this project!

-## Contact
+## Contact Us
 Created by [Samuel](https://www.linkedin.com/in/samuel-leongmk/) & [Xavier](https://github.com/Xavierleeeugene)

-Feel free to contact me!

 <!-- Optional -->